intel/e2eAIOK/README.md

 python scripts/start_e2eaiok_docker.py --backend [tensorflow, pytorch, pytorch112] --dataset_path ../ --workers host1, host2, host3, host4 --proxy "http://addr:ip"
 ```

 Intel® End-to-End AI Optimization Kit provides step-by-step demos.
-Once completed installtion, please refer to the Demo section to use the click-to-run notebook on colab or get familar with the APIs of each individual componment for a specific workload.
+Once completed installtion, please refer to the Demo section to use the click-to-run notebooks on colab or get familar with the APIs of each individual componment for a specific workload.

 ## Demos